svdo/unfolded.dev/content/md/posts/2020-07-21-using-git-more-effectively.md

 ## A Logbook On Steroids

-For me, my version control system (e.g. git) is like a logbook.
+My version control system (e.g. git) is like a logbook.
 I use it to record relevant things about my work that are not part of the code itself.
 For example, in a commit message I type the reason why I'm doing things a certain way.
 Or I might record that I tried something but it failed.
 Let's go into some details to better explain.

 ### Target Audience